June 8, Reading 2 – Joel 3

 “For the day of the LORD is great and very awesome; who can endure it?”

-Here is a clear picture of God’s CREATION VIEW.
+Here is a clear picture of God’s intentions for humanity.

 Who will survive that final day of judgement?